 Beginning January 1, 2023, the ACL represents the estimated current expected credit losses over the remaining contractual life of financial assets measured at amortized cost and certain off-balance sheet credit exposures.
 The ACL takes into consideration relevant information about past events, current conditions and reasonable and supportable macroeconomic forecasts of future conditions.
 The contractual term excludes expected extensions, renewals and modifications unless the extension or renewal options are not unconditionally cancellable.
-The ACL comprises the allowance for credit losses on loans and the reserve for unfunded commitments, which is presented on the Consolidated Balance Sheets in Other liabilities.
+The ACL is comprised of the allowance for loan losses and the reserve for unfunded commitments, which is presented on the Consolidated Balance Sheets in Other liabilities.